Leandromaro/Java-Design-Patterns/README.md

 Use the Composite pattern when

  - When you want to represent part-whole hierarchies of objects
  - When you want clients to be able to ignore the difference between compositions of objects and individual objects.
-Clients will treat all objects in the composite structure uniformly
+Clients will treat all objects in the composite structure uniformly.
+## Flyweight Pattern
+This pattern is used to reduce the memory footprint.
+It can also improve performance in applications where object instantiation is expensive.

+Simply put, the flyweight pattern is based on a factory which recycles created objects by storing them after creation.
+Each time an object is requested, the factory looks up the object in order to check if it’s already been created.
+If it has, the existing object is returned – otherwise, a new one is created, stored and then returned.

+The flyweight object’s state is made up of an invariant component shared with other similar objects (intrinsic) and a variant component which can be manipulated by the client code (extrinsic).

+__It’s very important that the flyweight objects are immutable: any operation on the state must be performed by the factory.__

 ## References
 This guide has taken some examples from: